shapeable/prototype-adpq/README.md

 [Rollbar](https://www.rollbar.com) was implemented as the continuous monitoring tool.
 Rollbar can be quickly added to any Ruby application as a gem and is also a standard add-on for Heroku deployments.
 It has a notification system built in that immmediately alerts the team if there are any errors.

-Code climate was also integrated for an automated code review.
-The overall can be consulted [here](https://codeclimate.com/github/shapeable/prototype-web)

 #### R. Deployed their software in an open source container
-This project is deployed using Docker container technology.
+The production prototype is deployed on AWS server using Docker container technology.
 Some of the advantages of using Docker are:
 * Simplifying Configuration
 * Code pipeline management
 * Developer Productivity